kiat/codeAssist/docs/Linux_Documentation.md

     REACT_APP_API_URL=/api
     ```

+4. go to postgres security and execute create_user.sh

-4. run `docker compose up`
+5. run `docker compose up`

-5. Visit the pgadmin website via the url in the container. login with the default login:
+6. Visit the pgadmin website via the url in the container. login with the default login:
     `user: admin@admin.com`
     `password: 12345`

-6. In the pgadmin website, register a new server, name it whatever you want.
+7. In the pgadmin website, register a new server, name it whatever you want.
 The important information is the connections tab:
     `Host name/address: db`
     `Username: postgres`
     `Password: postgres`

-7. In this newly created server, create a new database.
+8. In this newly created server, create a new database.
 Name it `codeassist`.
 This is important for `init_db.py`

-8. Now in your `flask` container console, run `python3 init_db.py`.
+9. Now in your `flask` container console, run `python3 init_db.py`.
 This should generate your tables in the codeassist database.
 You can check that it is populated in the pgadmin website. (under codeassist/Schemas/public/Tables)

-9. Create a `.env` file in the backend directory and add your DB connection string and restart containers
+10. Create a `.env` file in the backend directory and add your DB connection string and restart containers

     ```bash
     touch ./backend/.env